acs107102/langchainRAG/README.md

 # 📚 Learning Platform

-This is an AI-powered learning platform that uses **LangChain** and **Retrieval-Augmented Generation (RAG)** techniques to process PDF course materials, provide intelligent Q&A, generate quizzes, and support error review for better learning retention.
+This is an AI-powered learning platform that uses **LangChain** and **Retrieval-Augmented Generation (RAG)** techniques to process PDF course materials, provide Q&A, generate quizzes, and support error review for better learning retention.

 ## ✨ Features